 I particularly liked the fireplaces full of envelopes all addressed to a certain Mr H Potter of Privet Drive.

-If you love Harry Potter, you might also want to check out one of London’s Harry Potter tours that take you to filming sights for the movies and places that inspired sights like Diagon Alley in the books.
+These will take you to filming sights for the movies and places that inspired sights like Diagon Alley in the books.

-9. Get Gruesome on the Murder Mile Tour
+19. Get Gruesome on the Murder Mile Tour

 East London might be famous for Jack the Ripper, but Soho has its own cast of murderous characters – including serial killer Dennis Neilson – all of whom you’ll learn about in this two-hour Sunday walk around Soho.